ouspg/CyberSecurityTesting101/README.md

 You are allowed, and even recommended to use trending LLMs (chatbots) for finding information.
 They can be particularly useful in explaining and generating some command-line interface commands, for example.
 Or for getting a high-level overview of some topics, when they can be very accurate.
 They are also good at generating formatted data.

 * In general, you are **not allowed** to use them as a reference.
 Find a real one.
 But if you really must, you can cite them as *personal communication*.
+Attribution is always important, especially when there is a chance of confusing something that ***you*** said for something that ***AI*** said.
 * You are **not allowed** to trust them blindly.
 Double-check what they say, if you are making statements or assumptions.
 * You are **not allowed** to copy their output directly to your written answers, especially in essays.
 * You **are allowed** to use them for rephrasing, brainstorming, for grammar corrections, but please **mention if you do so**.
 * We **recommend including/exporting the chat history** for transparency if you have used them significantly.
 Check if the platform supports this directly by generating an archived URL about the conversation history.
 * Whenever you submit information (making a prompt, asking something), **remember that data is likely stored forever**, now owned by the platform owner and likely used to train the LLM further.

-Overall, LLMs can be very useful but one should not develop too high a dependency on them.
+Overall, LLMs can be very useful but one **should not develop too high a dependency on them.**
   * If you are new to programming language, get used to the standard library documentation or official book, and maybe later use the LLM.
   * If you are new to some CLI application, read the manual first and later use LLM to generate the commands.
   * If you are new to some technical protocol and intend to use it a lot, read the official introduction and maybe use LLM later.